 Wernicke encephalopathy results from inadequate intake or absorption of thiamin plus continued carbohydrate ingestion.
 Severe alcoholism is a common underlying condition.
-Excessive alcohol intake interferes with thiamin absorption from the GI tract and hepatic storage of thiamin; the poor nutrition associated with alcoholism often precludes adequate thiamin intake.
+Excessive alcohol intake interferes with thiamin absorption from the gastrointestinal tract and hepatic storage of thiamin; the poor nutrition associated with alcoholism often precludes adequate thiamin intake.

 Not all thiamin-deficient alcohol abusers develop Wernicke encephalopathy, suggesting that other factors may be involved.
 Genetic abnormalities that result in a defective form of transketolase, an enzyme that processes thiamin, may be involved.

-Clinical changes occur suddenly.
 Oculomotor abnormalities, including horizontal and vertical nystagmus and partial ophthalmoplegias (eg, lateral rectus palsy, conjugate gaze palsies), are common.
 Pupils may be abnormal; they are usually sluggish or unequal.

 Vestibular dysfunction without hearing loss is common, and the oculovestibular reflex may be impaired.
 Gait ataxia may result from vestibular disturbances, cerebellar dysfunction, and/or polyneuropathy; gait is wide-based and slow, with short-spaced steps.